f3rm/f3rm/README.md

 ### Downloading Example Datasets

 We provide example datasets which you can download using the `f3rm-download-data` command.
-By default, the script will download all the datasets into the `datasets/` directory relative to your current directory.
+By default, the script will download all the datasets (requires 1.5GB disk space) into the `datasets/` directory relative to your current directory.

 Run `f3rm-download-data -h` to see how to change these options.